Online Double Oracle: Online Double Oracle

-Notably, the best response is calculated by considering the whole pure strategy set $\Pi$ (we will release it soon), and the accumulated loss $\bar{\vl}$ within one time window will be reset to zero if a new time window starts.
-Specifically, we add the best response into the subset $\Pi_t$ and start a new time window if the best response was not yet in the subset at previous iteration: $\Pi_{t+1}=\Pi_{t} \cup \{a\}$.
-We choose a new initial strategy $\vpi_t$ each time we reset the MWU update (line 8).
-One possible choice is to set the weight of pure strategies in $\Pi_{t}$ uniformly: $\vpi_t(j)=1/i, \forall \va^j \in \Pi_{t}$.

-\textbf{Theoretical Guarantee.} We now present the regret bound of OSO in Algorithm \ref{Online Single Oracle algorithm} as follows. \begin{theorem}[Regret Bound of OSO] Let $\vl_1,\vl_2,\dots, \vl_T$ be a sequence of loss vectors played by an adversary.
-Then, OSO in Algorithm \ref{Online Single Oracle algorithm} is a no-regret algorithm with:
+We now present the regret bound of OSO in Algorithm \ref{Online Single Oracle algorithm} as follows. \begin{theorem}[Regret Bound of OSO] Let $\vl_1,\vl_2,\dots, \vl_T$ be a sequence of loss vectors played by an adversary, and $\langle \cdot , \cdot \rangle$ be the dot product, OSO in Algorithm \ref{Online Single Oracle algorithm} is a no-regret algorithm with